 Jiahe New Village 嘉禾新村 is one of more than 800 military dependents’ villages (Chinese: juancun 眷村) built in Taiwan in the late 1940s and 1950s to provide provisional housing for KMT soldiers and their families fleeing from the Chinese Civil War.
 Around two million people crossed the Taiwan Strait from China from 1945 to 1949, bolstering an existing population of approximately seven million.
 More than 600,000 of these Chinese immigrants ended up in military villages like this one in Zhongzheng District 中正區, Taipei 台北, which was forcibly abandoned only a couple of years ago as part of a wave of urban renewal projects sweeping the nation.

 Here is yet another roadside curiosity in the deep south of Taiwan: a false tunnel on the coastal plains of Fangshan 枋山, Pingtung 屏東.
 It doesn’t cut through any mountainside nor is it built to withstand landslides.
 It’s just an 1,180 meter tunnel that trains pass through for no discernible reason.
 I first read about this on Michael Turton’s blog and later saw it on my first round-the-island bicycle tour.
-More recently, which is to say just a few days ago, I took a spin through the southern loop once again, and spent a little extra time examining this concrete oddity in an attempt to divine its purpose.
+More recently I took a spin around the southern loop once more, and spent a little extra time examining this concrete oddity in an attempt to divine its purpose.